JiahuiLei/NAP/eval/readme_eval.md

 # Standalone Evaluation Pipeline

-Now this sub-directory is not fully standalone, which have dependencies under the project root, should clean the dependency there later.
+Now this sub-directory is not fully standalone, which has dependencies under the project root, should clean the dependency there later.

 1. Inference trained model to generate objects: `gen_diffusion.ipynb`.
 This notebook assume you have a trained model saved under log dir.
 After running this notebook, you will see two folders under `log/test/`: `G` saved all generated objects. `Viz` have some gifs visualization. **You should also have to run `save_gt.ipynb`** to save the ground truth objects for evaluation.